Quick guide to children’s access assessments

 • your terms and conditions say the service is for over 18s only

-If you have highly effective age assurance in place, you can conclude that the service is not likely to be accessed by children and record this conclusion.
+If you have highly effective age assurance and access controls in place, you can conclude that the service is not likely to be accessed by children and record this conclusion.
 You do not need to go on to complete Stage 2 of the children’s access assessment.

 If you find in Step 1 that children can access your service or part of it, you must complete Step 2 and consider whether the ‘child user condition’ is met.
 This is the case if: